GiftedNovaHD/C1-AI/README.md

 ## Additional Notes

+#### Problem Statement
+Do you want your images to be sorted by objects in the photo?
+This tool is the ideal tool for sorting images based on objects present in the photo.

+The objective of the project is to allow users to view and classify their images based on objects present within the image.

 #### User Documentation
 1. Navigate to `localhost:5000` on _any_ modern web browser of your choice (e.g. Chrome, Edge, Safari, Firefox, Brave).
 2. You should be able to view the rainbow-styled header of the website.